KKoovalsky/PortableBitfields/README.md

 To enable testing, set `JUNGLES_BITFIELD_ENABLE_TESTING` CMake cache variable.

 There is also portability test, which downloads Clang 13.0.0 for Ubuntu 20.04, and runs the complete build and test with this compiler.
 To enable it, set `JUNGLES_BITFIELD_ENABLE_PORTABILITY_TESTS`.
-This takes long too run, few minutes approximately.
+This takes long to run - few minutes approximately.

 ## To research: